X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

   * Add 65C02 addressing modes for ADC AND CMP EOR LDA ORA SBC STA
   * Add flag changes where relevant (likely missing some)

+## Possible 65C816 Support Compatibilty

+The 8-Bit Guy has indicated that a future upgrade path for the X16 may involve the WDC 65C816.
+The '816 is  _almost_ fully comnpatibe with the 65C02 **except** for 4 opcodes (`BBRx`, `BBSx`, `RMBx`, and `SMBx`).
+If you plan on using these opcodes in your programs, be aware they may need to be modified should the `816 become officially supported.

 ## Overview

 The WDC65C02 CPU is a modern version of the MOS6502 with a few additional opcodes